 Crowns and Bridges in Bridgeton, MO

 Are you dealing with damaged or missing teeth?
-Then you know first hand what a pain they can be.
-Teeth that are broken or have extensive decay hurt a great deal, make it difficult to chew food and erode your quality of life.
+Teeth that are broken or have extensive decay hurt a great deal, make it difficult to chew food, and erode your quality of life.
 Missing teeth give you gaps in your smile that may make you self-conscious and also affect the types of food you can eat.

 Dr. Burgdorf is dedicated to repairing your smile and giving you back the full functionality of all your teeth.
 When you have a beautiful smile filled with attractive teeth that work as they should, life is good.

 If you have a broken, damaged, or missing tooth, please call our Bridgeton dental office.
 We will arrange an appointment with Dr. Burgdorf so you can explain your concerns.
 He’ll perform an evaluation and let you know if a dental crown or bridge is the appropriate solution for your needs.